 Here are our top tips for making the most of your stay.

 We have divided the city into four areas, and we love every single one – as do the locals.
 It’s no wonder Sydney is known as one of the most liveable cities in the world.

 Day 1: From the waterfront to downtown Sydney

 Start your day at Circular Quay.
-You will find yourself here more than once during your visit, so it’s good to familiarize yourself with this area on your first day.
+You will be here more than once during your visit, so it’s good to familiarize yourself with this area on your first day.

 Circular Quay is the central hub for transport of all kinds around the city and ferries over to North Sydney Wharf.
 Not least, it’s most likely where your cruise ship will be docked (check your cruise ticket!).

-If you choose to stay at the Sir Stamford Circular Quay on Macquarie Street, these hotels are very nearby.
+You will be right by the cruise port if you stay at the Sir Stamford Circular Quay on Macquarie Street.

 Sydney Harbour Bridge Climb – what a view!

 You will find yourself standing between the Sydney Opera House and Sydney Harbour Bridge on the other side at Circular Quay.
 Surrounding you will be street performers, musicians setting up for the day, and fast food venues.
 It’s a busy place.